Peer Health Education

 - Enhance leadership skills and become a campus leader

 - Meet like-minded students with a passion for a healthier campus

 How do you get involved?

 Students interested in becoming a member of the Peer Health OWLs are encouraged to take PHE 2900 Peer Health Education.
-Through this class students will become nationally certified as peer health educators through The BACCHUS Network.
+Through this class students will become nationally certified as peer health educators through the NASPA Certified Peer Educator Program.
 Students will also work to develop programs, enhance presentation skills, and learn what it means to be a peer health educator.